 If you’ve read about Safety, you now know everything you need to operate your Glowforge safely, and that’s pretty cool.
 Thank you for your patience.
-Now, it’s time to get lasering!
+Now, it’s time to get your laser creating!

 Unboxing shouldn’t take too long – we can’t wait for you to get started with your first print, either.
 In just a few minutes, you’re going to have a working laser in your home (or office, classroom, workshop, or design studio)!
-Of course, if you encounter any challenges along the way, our Customer Success team can be reached at firstname.lastname@example.org.
+Of course, if you encounter any challenges along the way, contact our Customer Success team and we'll get you the help you need.

 Before you start, be sure you have a stable surface on which to place your Glowforge where you’ll have nearby access to an electrical outlet and exhaust vent.